pollination/pmv-comfort-map/README.md

 To determine Thermal Comfort Percent (TCP), the occupancy schedules of the energy model are used.
 Any hour of the occupancy schedule that is 0.1 or greater will be considered occupied.
-All hours of the outdoors are considered occupied.
+For outdoor sensors, all hours are considered occupied.